-• Installation and operation of eddy covariance towers to directly measure evapotranspiration. • Support research related to agricultural consumptive use. • Cumulative deviation from moving mean precipitation as a proxy for groundwater level variation in Wisconsin. • Observation of irrigation-induced climate change in the Midwest United States. • Supports ongoing streamflow monitoring in partnership with the University of Wisconsin Stevens Point. • Supports Wisconsin's groundwater level monitoring network operated in collaboration with the USGS and Wisconsin Geological and Natural History Survey. • Conducts ongoing survey of Wisconsin springs and select stream flow measures to support Wisconsin's water resources inventory.
-Develop education Information on water use and water conservation and efficiency are programs and shared in at state conferences, through promotion of EPA information sharing for WaterSense Fix-A-Leak Week, through the Wisconsin State Fair, all water users. and Farm Technology Days.
+- Installation and operation of eddy covariance towers to directly measure evapotranspiration. - o Support research related to agricultural consumptive use. - o Cumulative deviation from moving mean precipitation as a proxy for groundwater level variation in Wisconsin. - o Observation of irrigation-induced climate change in the Midwest United States. - Supports ongoing streamflow monitoring in partnership with the University of Wisconsin Stevens Point. - Supports Wisconsin's groundwater level monitoring network operated in collaboration with the USGS and Wisconsin Geological and Natural History Survey. - Conducts ongoing survey of Wisconsin springs and select stream flow measures to support Wisconsin's water resources inventory. - Developed new tools with the USGS for more efficient water quantity impact assessments to streams and wells - Improving quality assurance and quality control approaches to Wisconsin's water withdrawal database with a USGS WUDR grant.

+Develop education programs and information sharing for all water users.
+Information on water use and water conservation and efficiency are shared in at state conferences, through promotion of EPA WaterSense Fix-A-Leak Week, through the Wisconsin State Fair, and Farm Technology Days.
 Additionally, UW-Extension promotes efficient use of water through irrigation management seminars and is part of a collaborative state effort to development of conservation stewardship program for irrigated agriculture.
 UW-Madison developed an online continuing education course to train conservation professionals in agricultural water conservation.
 As mentioned above, DNR's Wisconsin Water Use reports examine water use trends by location, water use sector, and source and includes a StoryMap on Wisconsin's water use.
-Information monitoring water quality data is included in StoryMap titled " Working together to collect Wisconsin's Water Quantity Data ."
+Information monitoring water quality data is included in StoryMap titled "Working together to collect Wisconsin's Water Quantity Data."
 DNR added new webpages in 2023 to address drought.
+DNR conducted an analysis of 2023 water use trends due to the drought and presented those findings in 2024 to various state and regional groups.